etw11/DunedinPACNI/README.md

 You can estimate DunedinPACNI in both cases, but the steps are slightly different.

-# Steps if you have access to complete FreeSurfer recon-all outputs for your dataset
+# Steps if you have complete FreeSurfer recon-all outputs for your dataset

 ### Step 1 - installation
 First, start by using `devtools` to install and load the DunedinPACNI package using the following code: